apollographql/apollo-kotlin-execution/Writerside/topics/welcome.md

 # Welcome

-Apollo Execution is a code-first GraphQL execution library.
+Apollo Kotlin Execution is a code-first GraphQL execution library.

 Features:

 * Generates a GraphQL schema from your Kotlin code: write Kotlin, get a typesafe API.
 * Doesn't use reflection.
 Use it on the JVM and enjoy ultra-fast start times.
-Or use it on Kotlin native.
-Apollo Execution is KMP-ready!
+Or use it with Kotlin native.
+Apollo Kotlin Execution is KMP-ready!
 * Supports custom scalars, subscriptions, persisted queries and everything in the current [GraphQL draft](https://spec.graphql.org/draft/).
-* Integration with Ktor and Spring boot
+* Integration with Ktor and http4k.

-Under the hood, Apollo Execution uses [KSP](https://kotlinlang.org/docs/ksp-overview.html) to generate GraphQL resolvers and types information from your Kotlin code.
+Under the hood, Apollo Kotlin Execution uses [KSP](https://kotlinlang.org/docs/ksp-overview.html) to generate GraphQL resolvers and types from your Kotlin code.

 ## Getting started